-Students of the 2018 cohort will take the Ph.D. preliminary examination in May of their second year.
-Students of the 2019 cohort will take the Ph.D. preliminary exam in January of their third year.
+Students will take the Ph.D. preliminary examination in May of their second year.
 All students must complete their second-year research paper before taking the Ph.D. preliminary examination.
-About a month and a half before the date of this examination students are given a list of 10-18 papers which will form the core substance of the examination.
-The exam is a 2 1/2 day take-home (open book) examination consisting of 5-6 questions related to the advanced readings.
+About a month and a half before the date of this examination students are given a list of about 10-18 papers which will form the core substance of the examination.
+The exam is a 2 day take-home (open book) examination consisting of 5-6 questions related to the advanced readings.
 Copies of Ph.D. exams from previous years are available from the PSC library and the GGD Canvas site.
 The Graduate Chair sets the exact date of the examination during the fall semester, and informs the faculty and students of this date by the end of March.
 The exam questions are designed by a committee of the GGD faculty, appointed by the Graduate Chair, and each question on the Ph.D. exam is anonymously graded by at least two GGD faculty members.